 - 1. Reduce the need for federal funds to be expended on emergency repair and reconstruction activities - 2.
 Better protect public safety and health and the human and natural environment - 3.
-Meet transportation needs as described in applicable federal, state, local, and tribal plans and programs a summary of the evaluations for NHS bridges and pavements.
+Meet transportation needs as described in applicable federal, state, local, and tribal plans and programs

+While the requirement for evaluation of assets that have repeat damage due to emergency events is a separate rule from the TAMP, the TAMP rules require that the risk management process include a summary of the evaluations for NHS bridges and pavements.
 NMDOT uses their Agile Assets Maintenance Management System (MMS) to track Emergency Events.
 When the Governor of New Mexico or the President declares a disaster, the emergency event is created in MMS to identify the repairs that need to be completed and the expenditures during the event in order to prepare a request for Federal Emergency Relief Funds.
 This data was reviewed to determine NHS routes that have been damaged due to a natural disaster or catastrophic event since January 1, 1997.
 Based on an analysis of the disaster declarations and data in MMS, there are no locations on the NHS that have required repair or reconstruction on two or more occasions.